- Remote managers may struggle to engage their teams

 - Evolve your culture.
 As humans, we tend to empathize best with situations we have personally experienced.
 There is a huge opportunity for us to experience remote work firsthand that we would otherwise not encounter.
 This can make our overall work culture more inclusive and more friendly to a variety of workers, including those who will work from home long after COVID-19 subsides.
 This allows us to think more strategically about when, why and how remote work should be approached in the long run.

 What Remote Managers Need

-Once your managers are equipped with the tools they need to manage their teams and keep your organization moving forward, what they need next is your support to do all the right things -- perfect communication, accountability and individualization -- which you can provide in three specific ways:
+Once your managers are equipped with the tools they need to manage their teams remotely and keep your organization moving forward, what they need next is your support to do all the right things -- perfect communication, accountability and individualization -- which you can provide in three specific ways:

 - Listen.
 Ask your managers what they need, and listen to their answers.
 Each manager will have their own perspective on the situation -- good, bad or otherwise.
 And depending on their approach, they may need different things from you.
 It's best not to assume how the situation is affecting them; let them share their experience and needs so you can tailor your approach to supporting them.